Chart Color Schemes

 Brighton-Le-Sands features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 60.0% of all households, including 24.1% couples with children, 22.4% couples without children, and 11.8% single parent families.
-Non-family households comprise the remaining 40.0%, with lone person households at 36.1% and group households making up 4.0%.
-The median household size is 2.2 people, which is smaller than the Greater Sydney average of 2.6.
+Family households account for 60.0% of all households, including 24.1% couples with children, 22.4% couples without children, and 11.8% single parent families.
+Non-family households constitute the remaining 40.0%, with lone person households at 36.1% and group households comprising 4.0% of the total.
+The median household size is 2.2 people, smaller than the Greater Sydney average of 2.6.

 Frequently Asked Questions - Households